 Getting testimonials may seem intimidating at first, but it’s really not that bad.
 After all, if someone is happy with their purchase or the level of service you’ve provided, they should happily give you a positive testimonial to add to your website.

-Today we’re going to take a look at why gathering testimonials is so important to the success of your business, and the easiest way to get testimonials from your customers using the Strong Testimonials plugin.
+Today we’re going to take a look at why gathering testimonials is so important to the success of your business and the easiest way on how to collect testimonials from clients using the Strong Testimonials plugin.

 Table of contents

 - What are testimonials and why do you need them?

 - Why are testimonials important?

 - Tips for Using Customer Testimonials

 - How to get testimonials using the Strong Testimonials plugin